AnselmoMartins/many-users-crud/readme.md

 ```
 as you can see, its possible to put multiple addresses, and multiple phones.
 How its work:
-Inside of an object (addresses, or phone) you can send three arrays(no one is
+Inside of an object (addresses, or phones) you can send three arrays(no one is
 required)
 The arrays are: add:[], edit: [], remove:[],
  [1] add - array of objects to register on database, (the object is similar to post /users route)
- [2] edit - array of objects similar to add but need object id, to edit the object by id on databas
+ [2] edit - array of objects similar to add case but object id is required, to edit the object by id on database
  [3] remove: - array of objects "id", to remove it from database.
 ```